 Steps to Register for an Internship

 - Select a Jabs faculty member to serve as your internship advisor.
 This person does not have to be your faculty advisor but should have expertise in the area of your internship.
-Complete the faculty approval form in consultation with your faculty internship advisor.

 Weekly reports, communication with your internship advisor, and final report.